 Artificial Intelligence in Research and Applications Seminar (AIRA)

-GEIST is happy to announce, that we are launching an open, online seminar on Artificial Intelligence in Research and Applications (AIRA).
-It will be a weakly event with various guests from many different AI-related research fields as well as industry and business areas.
+GEIST is happy to announce, the launch of an open, online seminar on Artificial Intelligence in Research and Applications (AIRA).
+AIRA is a weekly event (with some breaks between semesters and holidays) devoted to recent results in AI research presented by invited guests from many AI-related fields as well as applications of AI methods and tools in areas of science, industry and business.

 Please save your Thursdays between 3:30-5:00 PM Warsaw Time